An \emph{ab initio} study of structural phase transitions of crystalline aluminum under ultrahigh pressures based on ensemble theory: Theoretical Model of DIA

+where $\mathcal L$ represents the effective length of an arbitrary atom along either $x$, $y$ or $z$ axis.
+In terms of the HCP structure, although all the atoms are also geometrically equivalent, the effective lengths along different axes of an atom are not equivalent, and consequently, all the three effective lengths along $x$, $y$ and $z$ axes of an arbitrary atom have to be considered for the computations of the configurational integral as

+For DIA to be applied to more complex structures or multi-element systems, it is needed to make more classifications of groups on the basis of the specific lattice geometry and we refer to our previous works of large molecules\cite{nby} and $2$-D materials\cite{lyp} for details.

-At first glance, the formalism of DIA may be argued to be similar to the phonon model with the assumption of (quasi)harmonic motions of atoms around their lattice stites, while, as can be seen in the expression of the effective length defined in Eq.(\ref{eq:5}) or (\ref{eq:6}), the key difference lies in that DIA has no restrictions on the potential energy curves $U'$, the shape of which are specifically decided by the properties of the target system, i.e., lattice parameters, lattice symmetry, strength of interatomic interactions, and ultimately determines the harmonic or anharmonic attributions of atom motions at given temperatures.
-In other words, the thermal contributions from both the harmonic and anharmonic motions of the studied system are naturally included in the computations of DIA and our previous simulations have proved the accuracy of DIA over the model of quasiharmonic approximation\cite{glc2}.
+At first glance, the model of DIA may be argued to be similar to the phonon model that is based on the assumption of quasi-harmonic motions of atoms around their lattice sites, while, as can be seen in Eqs.(\ref{eq:4b}) and (\ref{eq:4c}), the key difference lies in that the DIA has no particular restrictions on the motions of thermal atoms, the contributions of which to PF only depend the value of the effective length that is determined by temperature (or Boltzmann factor $e^{-\beta U'_{i_{x(y,z)}}}$) and the potential-energy curves $U'_{i_{x(y,z)}}$ that are decided by the intrinsic properties of the system, e.g., lattice parameters, lattice symmetry, strength of interatomic interactions etc..
+In other words, the thermal contributions from both harmonic and anharmonic lattice motions are naturally included in the model of DIA and our previous simulations have proved the accuracy of DIA over the model of quasiharmonic approximation\cite{glc2}.